LaSalle (automobile): 1927–1933

 On June 20, 1927, a LaSalle driven by Willard Rader, along with Gus Bell, on the track at the Milford Proving Grounds, achieved 952 mi, averaging 95.2 mi/h, with only seven minutes given over to refueling and tire changes.
 In comparison, the average speed at that year's Indianapolis 500 was 97.5 mi/h.
-The test at Milford would have continued, but a problem in the oil system drew the test to an early close, approaching the 9:45 mark.
+The test at Milford would have continued, but a problem in the oil system drew the test to an early close.